Chris Sawyer

 Christopher Sawyer is a Scottish video game designer and programmer.
-He is best known for creating Transport Tycoon, which has been considered "one of the most important simulation games ever made", and the bestseller RollerCoaster Tycoon series.
-After a period away from the games industry in the late 2000s, Sawyer founded 31X, a mobile game development company.
+He is best known for creating Transport Tycoon, which has been considered "one of the most important simulation games ever made", and the bestselling RollerCoaster Tycoon series.

+Sawyer began his career developing eleven games published for the Memotech MTX in 1984–5, some of which were clones of existing arcade video games.
+In the late 1980s and early 1990s he ported nine games from the Amiga and other systems to MS-DOS.
+From 1994 to 2004 he designed and programmed a series of Tycoon games, which became hallmarks of the simulation genre.
+After a period away from the gaming industry in the late 2000s, Sawyer founded the mobile game studio 31X which has handled modern ports of his work.
+Wired has described Sawyer as "one of gaming's greatest enigmas" given his legendary contributions to the genre while maintaining little presence online, and rarely agreeing to give interviews.

 Early life

-Sawyer was born in Stirling, Scotland, and had an interest with computers and programming from an early age, writing simple scripts in BASIC on a ZX81 at a local store in Doune.
-Being unable to afford a BBC Micro, Sawyer purchased a Camputers Lynx with which he could write simple programs in machine code.
+Sawyer was raised in Scotland.
+He had an interest in computers and programming from an early age, writing programs in BASIC on a ZX81 at a local store in Doune.
+Being unable to afford a BBC Micro, Sawyer purchased a Camputers Lynx with which he wrote programs in machine code.
 He graduated with a degree in Computer Science and Microprocessor Systems from the University of Strathclyde in Glasgow.

 Career

-Memotech & MS-DOS titles (1983–1993)
+Memotech games and MS-DOS ports (1983–1993)

-Sawyer began to write games in Z80 machine code on his Memotech MTX home computer- which possessed a built in assembler- and then later on an Amstrad CPC series home computer.
+Sawyer wrote games in Z80 machine code on his Memotech MTX home computer (which possessed a built-in assembler) and then later on an Amstrad CPC series home computer.
 He sent tapes containing his games to Memotech, who arranged first publications of his titles.
+During this period he released a total of 11 Memotech games.
+One of his games was rejected for publication by Ariolasoft, though the company offered him a job after he graduated.
+Ariolasoft was downsized before that could happen.
+Megastar failed to pay royalties on continued sales of his games, and the income was only enough to buy a disk drive and printer.

-Some of these were published by Ariolasoft, Sepulcri Scelerati and Ziggurat.
-He faced issues with one company failing to pay him royalties on continued sales of his games.
-From 1988 to 1993, Sawyer worked on MS-DOS conversions of Amiga games and was involved in many projects, including Virus, Conqueror, Campaign, Birds of Prey, Dino Dini's Goal and Frontier: Elite II.
-In the case of the latter, Sawyer worked to improve on the Amiga version by adding texture mapping to the title.
+From 1988 to 1993, Sawyer converted games from other systems, primarily the Amiga, to MS-DOS.
+These include Virus, Conqueror, Campaign, Birds of Prey, Dino Dini's Goal, and Frontier: Elite II.
+Sawyer improved on the Amiga version of Frontier by adding texture mapping.